Chiral Modes of Giant Superfluid Vortices: EFT of the Narrow Giant Vortex

 Here we discuss the EFT of the superfluid phase that leads to the peculiar infinite degeneracy of the ground state at fixed angular momentum.
 The leading order theory from which~\eqref{intrdis} follows is

 where we switched to the coordinates $x^{\pm}=t\pm mR^2\theta/L$.
-This action has the chiral conformal symmetry $x^-\to f(x^-)$ with $\varphi\to \varphi/\sqrt{f'(x^-)}$ as well as chiral translations $x^+\to x^++g(x^-)$.
-These furnish the so-called warped conformal group, see e.g.~\cite{Jensen:2017tnb}.
-Additionally, the action~\eqref{WCFT} admits the \emph{fractonic} shift symmetry $\phi\rightarrow \phi+f(x^-)$.
-This last symmetry group implies the existence of infinitely many chiral solutions with zero energy and it is therefore responsible for the enormous ground state degeneracy.\footnote{The same effective theory describes the fluctuations of a GV in the relativistic context~\cite{Cuomo:2022kio}.
-The warped conformal symmetries have also appeared in the description of the near horizon of spinning black holes~\cite{Guica:2008mu, Hofman:2011zj}} Corrections to~\eqref{WCFT} lift this degeneracy.
+This action has chiral conformal symmetry $x^-\to f(x^-)$ with $\varphi\to \varphi/\sqrt{f'(x^-)}$ as well as chiral translations $x^+\to x^++g(x^-)$.
+These transformations define the warped conformal group (see, e.g.~\cite{Jensen:2017tnb}).
+Additionally, the action~\eqref{WCFT} admits the \emph{fractonic} shift symmetry $\varphi\rightarrow \varphi+f(x^-)$.
+This symmetry group implies the existence of infinitely many chiral solutions with zero energy and it is therefore responsible for the enormous ground state degeneracy.
+Corrections to~\eqref{WCFT} lift this degeneracy.
 From the perspective of the effective theory~\eqref{WCFT}, corrections arise from the term $\sim \frac{c_{\text{s,eff}}^2}{R^2} \int dx^+dx^- (\partial_\theta\varphi)^2$ and lead to the required modification in the dispersion relation.

-Further small corrections which we compute in the supplementary material for smooth traps remove the remaining degeneracy in excited states.
-The degeneracy among excited states is split due to a higher derivative term such as $\sim \int dx^+dx^- (\partial^2_\theta\varphi)^2$ as we illustrate in the supplementary material.
+Additional small corrections which we compute in the Appendix for smooth traps remove the remaining degeneracy in excited states.
+The degeneracy among excited states is split due to a higher derivative term such as $\sim \int dx^+dx^- (\partial^2_\theta\varphi)^2$ as we illustrate in the Appendix.